Skip to main content

 APPLICATIONS OF ECONOMIC ANALYSIS TECHNIQUES

-BIG DATA AND FORECASTING IN ECONOMICS
+BIG DATA AND MACHINE LEARNING IN ECONOMICS

 DATA DESIGN FOR ECONOMIC APPLICATIONS (CAPSTONE)